Illegal Wildlife Trade Financial Typology: How It Works, Red Flags, and How to Detect It

 Which regulations cover Illegal Wildlife Trade Financial Typology

-FATF Recommendation 3 requires member states to criminalize money laundering from all serious predicate offenses.
-Wildlife trafficking, covering CITES Appendix I and II species, qualifies as a predicate offense across most FATF member jurisdictions.
-FATF Recommendation 20 requires financial institutions to file suspicious transaction reports on transactions suspected of being connected to any predicate offense, including IWT.
+FATF Recommendation 3 requires member states to criminalize money laundering from all serious predicate offenses, and wildlife trafficking, covering CITES Appendix I and II species, now qualifies across most member jurisdictions.
+Most FATF member states added wildlife crime to their predicate offense lists between 2010 and 2020.
+FATF Recommendation 20 then requires financial institutions to file suspicious transaction reports on transactions suspected of connecting to any predicate offense, IWT included.

-The UK's Proceeds of Crime Act 2002 requires reporting of suspicious activity related to any criminal conduct.
-The National Wildlife Crime Unit works with the NCA on financial intelligence.
+In the UK, the Proceeds of Crime Act 2002 requires reporting of suspicious activity related to any criminal conduct, and the National Wildlife Crime Unit works with the NCA on financial intelligence.
 Institutions with substantial trade finance operations should additionally review the Wolfsberg Trade Finance Principles, which address documentary fraud and misrepresentation, common methods in IWT financial flows.

 How FluxForce detects Illegal Wildlife Trade Financial Typology